owncast/owncast/README.md

 ### Prerequisites

 * **A computer that's on the public internet to run it on.**  While crunching through video and serving it to viewers can be intensive from the computing side, you can get away with pretty meager resources.
 If you don't already have a server to run it on you can get a [Linode](https://www.linode.com/products/nanodes/) instance for $5/mo that runs it fine.
-If you worry that you'll be maxing out the bandwidth or transfer limits allotted to you, then utilize [Amazon S3](https://aws.amazon.com/s3/) very cheaply (or even free for a certain amount) to serve the files instead.
+If you worry that you'll be maxing out the bandwidth or transfer limits allotted to you, then utilize [S3 Storage](https://github.com/gabek/owncast/blob/master/doc/S3.md) very cheaply (or even free for a certain amount) to serve the files instead.

 * [ffmpeg](https://ffmpeg.org/) is required to function.
 [Install it](https://ffmpeg.org/download.html) first.
 * These instructions are assuming you're using [OBS](https://obsproject.com/) on your personal computer to stream from.
 It's not required, but it's a great free piece of software.